Improve Customer Satisfaction & Retention With Increased Phone Presence

 In a time where we have access to fast, endless information at our fingertips at any given moment, people don’t have time to waste.
 People’s expectations are high for how information is shared and received.
 When it comes to user experience over the phone, people want efficiency and ease.
 They also want to feel cared for.
 The #1 way a company can prove they care is by having kind and quick responses to customers – giving them a resolution in a matter of minutes.

-No Long Waits or Dropped Calls
+Long Waits and Dropped Calls Reduce Customer Satisfaction

 How many times have you had a friend or family member tell you about a terrible customer service experience they had?
 Probably a lot.
 People tend to share bad experiences more than good when it comes to customer service.
 They want to help save people from having a similar bad experience.

 Having a call center that puts people on hold right away, or drops calls, is fueling that negative fire and customers won’t come back.
 A survey conducted by Velaro showed that most people are not willing to wait on hold for even a minute, if that.
 The infographic to the right shows that a whopping 90% of people surveyed had a limit to how long they would wait.
 In fact, 32.3% said they wouldn’t wait at all.
 If they receive no answer or get put on hold they would hang up.
 These numbers are huge and that’s bad news for customer retention.

 Making sure every call is picked up is the first step.
 If you absolutely have to put someone on hold, ask them kindly first, and if they say no try to resolve their problem as quickly as possible.
 Offering a call-back service is something people are willing to accept.
 This can be done with a person, or there are automated services that will give that option in the menu as well.
 Having a well-organized plan as well can help avoid long wait times, and dropped calls.

 Quickly Converting Calls to Appointments Boosts Customer Satisfaction